WWE Rumors: Experts Say Braun Strowman’s Ring Breaking Was ‘Predictable,’ Is He Losing Fans?

 — Dan McQuade (@dhm) April 18, 2017

-But Forbes‘ latest round of WWE rumors takes a much more charitable approach to the so-called “Monster Among Men.”
+But Forbes‘ latest round of WWE rumors take a much more charitable approach to the so-called “Monster Among Men.”
 In fact, they believe that the WWE has its next big star.

 So, perhaps the match between Strowman and Big Show was a way to “force” Big Show into retirement.
-Before this, Big Show had claimed that WrestleMania 33 was his last big event and that he was considering retirement.
+Prior to this, Big Show had claimed that WrestleMania 33 was his last big event and that he was considering retirement.
 Who better to take Big Show’s place than Braun Strowman?

 “Yes, Strowman is truly becoming a massive superstar in more ways than one.
 The aforementioned segment with Reigns was a smash hit on YouTube, amassing more than 7.5 million hits, which is well over double the typical size of Raw’s viewing audience.”